Terrhy999/brawl-hub/README.md

 # Brawl-Hub

-Brawlhub is a deck analysis tool for Historic Brawl, the arena only Magic the Gathering format.
-Brawlhub analyses thousands of decklists from popular deck-building websites providing useful insights to help you build your deck.
+Brawlhub is a deck analysis tool for Historic Brawl, an arena-only Magic: the Gathering format.
+Brawlhub analyzes thousands of decklists from popular deck-building websites to provide useful insights to help you build your deck.